 Women at Irell

-Irell's women attorneys play an integral role in the firm's leadership and currently hold positions such as managing partner of our Newport Beach office and practice group chairs; they also serve as members of the firm's Executive Committee.
+Irell's women attorneys play an integral role in the firm's leadership.
+They are represented on all firm committees including the firm's Executive Committee.
 For more on Irell's women attorneys, please click here.